dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 # Security Considerations

-This section is TBP in detail, as the identification of interfaces and protocols progresses.
 The general considerations made in {{RFC8597}} apply, as well as an elaboration on the following points regarding:

 * The requirements on mutual authentication in the channels used for quantum interactions, as they should require methods rooted at physical properties.

 * Specific physical attacks related to the particular quantum mechanisms in use by the quantum forwarding stratum.

 * The interaction of these physical attacks with classical attacks to the control and monitoring activities, possibly translating into a threat surface augmentation.

+Furthermore, as the identification of interfaces and protocols progresses other considerations will be required.
+In particular, the security considerations included in the documents referenced for the Connectivity Stratum, {{RFC8453}} and {{RFC8637}} apply to the proposed framework.

 --- back